zeptofine/Blender-Launcher-V2/docs/mkdocs/settings.md

 #### Check Automatically

-:   Automatically check if a new build have been release and send a notification it there is a new one available
+:   Automatically check if a new build has been released and send a notification if there is a new one available.

 #### On Startup

-:   If Blender launcher will check for new build when lunch
+:   If Blender launcher will check for a new build when launched.

 #### Min Stable Build to Scrape

-:   set the minimum blender version to scape, this reduce the request amont and sppeed up the build gatering time
+:   Set the minimum Blender version to scrape; this reduces the request amount and speeds up the build gathering time.

 #### Scrape Stable Builds

-:   If the Blender Luancher will gather the Stable build, disabeling this will spped up the gatering of the daly build
+:   If the Blender Launcher will gather the Stable build, disabling this will speed up the gathering of the daily build.

 #### Scrape Automated Builds

-:   If the Blender Laucher will gather the automated daly build (daly, experimental, patch)
+:   If the Blender Launcher will gather the automated daily build (daily, experimental, patch).

 ### Downloading & Saving build

-Actions that will be performed on newly added build to Library tab right after downloading is finished.
+Actions that will be performed on newly added builds to Library tab right after downloading is finished.

 #### Mark As Favorite

-:   Mark every newly added build to Library tab as favorite depending on branch type.
+:   Mark every newly added build to the Library tab as favorite depending on the branch type.

 #### Install Template

-:   Installs template on newly added build to Library tab.
+:   Installs a template on newly added builds to the Library tab.

 ### Launching Builds

 #### Quick Launch Global SHC

-:   Launches build added to quick launch via user defined key sequence.
+:   Launches builds added to quick launch via a user-defined key sequence.

 #### Hide Console On Startup

 !!! info
-    This is only working on Windows
+    This only works on Windows.

-:   Launch Blender via `blender-launcher.exe` to hide console on startup.
+:   Launch Blender via `blender-launcher.exe` to hide the console on startup.
 Works on Blender version 3.0 and higher.

     !!! warning "Known Issues"

-        When using this feature number of running instances will not be shown.
+        When using this feature, the number of running instances will not be shown.

 #### Startup Arguments

-:   Adds specific instructions as if Blender was launching from the command line (after the blender executable i.e. `blender [args …]`).
+:   Adds specific instructions as if Blender were launching from the command line (after the blender executable i.e. `blender [args …]`).

-:   For example `-W` (force opening Blender in fullscreen mode) argument internally will produce following command:
+:   For example, the `-W` (force opening Blender in fullscreen mode) argument internally will produce the following command:

     ```
     %path to blender executable% -W